Quick answer

 Which AI Tool to Use

-- Illustrated loading-screen / poster: GPT image, Gemini, and Midjourney all nail the cel-shaded cover-art look.
+- Illustrated loading-screen / poster: Midjourney V8.1 is still unmatched for the painted, cel-shaded cover-art look.

 The one instruction that matters most: tell it to keep your face recognizable.
 Image models love to "improve" you into a generic model.
 Lock your likeness explicitly, and use a clear, front-lit photo — exactly like the plain one we used above.